 - Eight or more years of professional experience preferred, including significant management experience, and nomination of the employing organizations.

-- Applicants are reviewed by the Master’s Program Committee of the Lubar School of Business.
+- Applicants are reviewed by the Master’s Program Committee of the Lubar College of Business.
 The admission recommendations are based upon:

 - Ability and willingness of the individual and the employer to make a 17-month commitment to the program.

 - Proof of competency in the four foundation requirement areas of financial accounting, macroeconomics, mathematics review, and team building and business communications through coursework, or through examinations as approved by the Master’s Program faculty committee.
 Students are also assumed to have basic proficiency in the use of word processing, spreadsheet, presentation, and Web-browsing software.

 Students admitted to the Executive MBA Program will take the following courses: